 - Drain the chicken pieces on a plate lined with a paper towel.

 - Saute the garlic, ginger, dry red chili and scallion in D with vegetable oil in a pan.
 Pour the ingredients D to the pan and cook until the mixture become translucent.
 Turn of the heat.

 - Add the deep-fried chicken to the sauce.
 Coat the chicken with the sauce thoroughly.
 Serve.

-Who is General Tso?
+Who is General Tso (the myths and lore)

 General Tso is called Zuo Zongtang (左宗棠) in Chinese.
 There isn’t any exact pronunciation of his surname 左 in English, and the closest proximation Tso is eventually accepted.

-Tso is the famous general during the Qing Dynasty (清朝).
+Tso is a famous general during the Qing Dynasty (清朝).
 His is the native from the Hunan province.
 After obtained a degree from the imperial examination, he joined the Qing military and eventually become the Provincial Governor of Zhejiang Province.

 Created by a Taiwanese chef